-Learni ng Outcomes.
-To achieve this unit Assessm ent Criteria: Assessment of these outcomes a learı ner must be able to: demonst rates a learner can: 1.
-Understand andragogy and its assumptions about adult learners.
-Analyse major theories and concepts of adult learning to show progression and relationship to one another.
+Assessment Criteria: Assessment of these outcomes demonstrates a learner can: 1.
+Discuss theory associated with andragogy and its assumptions about adult learners.
+1.1 Analyse major theories and concepts of adult learning to show progression and relationship to one another.
 1.2 Critically evaluate assumptions relating to andragogy and adult learners in the coaching context.
-2. Understand the characteristics and needs of the adult learner.
-2.1 Explain the needs, motivations, capacities and characteristics of adult learners.
+2. Apply the characteristics and needs of the adult learner to the coaching 2.1 Explain the needs, motivations, capacities and characteristics of adult learners. context.
 2.2 Evaluate the effectiveness of applying motivation theory to the coaching context when working with clients.
-3. Understand the role of the facilitator in the adult-learning Analyse the relationship between teaching, learning, coaching and facilitating. process.
+3. Examine the role of the facilitator in the adult-learning process.
+3.1 Analyse the relationship between teaching, learning, coaching and facilitating.
 3.2 Evaluate the role of the health coach in facilitating adult learning.
-4. Understand factors that theorists believe influence the learning process.
-Evaluate learning through the lens of behavioural, cognitive, humanistic and social cognitive theories.
+4. Integrate and apply learning theory to the coaching context.
+4.1 Evaluate learning through the lens of behavioural, cognitive, humanistic and social cognitive theories.
 4.2 Evaluate the impact on learning of applying key concepts of the above theories directly to the coaching practice.
 5. Develop strategies for teaching and learning applicable to the coaching context.
-Construct a philosophy, overall strategy, or model of teaching and learning in a coaching context based on adult learning theory and practice.
+5.1 Construct a philosophy, overall strategy, or model of teaching and learning in a coaching context based on adult learning theory and practice.

 Biniecki, S.Y., & Conceicao, S.C.O., (2016).
 Using concept maps to engage adult learners in critical analysis.

 Adult Learning.
 27 (2).
 Doi: 10.1177/1045159515604148

 Dirkx, J. M. (2006).
 Engaging Emotions in Adult Learning: A Jungian Perspective on Emotion and Transformative Learning.
-New Directions For Adult & Continuing Education, 2006(109), 15-26. doi:10.1002/ace.204
+New Directions for Adult & Continuing Education, 2006(109), 15-26. doi:10.1002/ace.204

 Fazel, P. (2013).
 Teacher-coach-student Coaching Model: A Vehicle to Improve Efficiency of Adult Institution.

-Procedia - Social and Behavioural Sciences, 97 (The 9th International Conference on Cognitive Science), 384-391. doi:10.1016/j.sbspro.2013.10.249
+Procedia - Social and Behavioural Sciences, 97 (The 9th International Conference on Cognitive Science),

+384-391. doi: 10.1016/j.sbspro.2013.10.249